gyaltsentenzin/GestureRecognizer/README.md

 # Introduction
 This mini project was done as part of the data structure courseworks

-### Due Dates
-This homework will have three milestones:

-* Part 1: For this milestone, you should answer the Part 1 Questions below.
-Submit your answers on the Moodle assignment that corresponds with this homework.
-* Part 2: For this milestone you should commit and push the code to allow a user to draw a gesture.
-The gesture does not need to be recognized at this point.
-* Part 3: For this milestone you should commit and push the completed assignment that allows users to add templates and recognize gestures.
-The test files should pass.

 ### Part 1 Questions

 The algorithm you will implement is called the $1 Gesture recognizer.
 Start by reading the [research paper](./res/1dollar.pdf) describing the algorithm which was published at the User Interface Software and Technology (UIST) Symposium in 2007.